-Students with concerns regarding the vaccination policy should schedule an appointment with the Program Director or Dean as soon as possible
+Students with concerns regarding the vaccination policy should schedule an appointment with the Program Director or Dean as soon as possible.

-Understand that if you are not able to comply with the vaccination policy, you may not be able to be placed at a clinical site or participate in clinical experiences.
+Understand that if you are not able to comply with the vaccination policy, you may not be able to be placed at a clinical site or participate in clinical experiences, forfeiting your seat in the program.

-If you are unable to comply with the clinical facility mandates, this would be considered a clinical absence.
-Please refer to "Clinical Experience Policies."
+If you are unable to comply with the clinical facility mandates, this would be considered a clinical absence and may prevent you from continuing in the program.
+Please refer to "Clinical Policies."